hardiksiloiya/hardiksiloiya.github.io/index.md

 ---

 <p>
-  Hello and Welcome to my website!
+  Hello and Welcome to my website!<br/>
   I am Hardik Siloiya, a final year undergraduate student at IIT Bombay.
 I am pursuing a major as well as honors in the field of Computer Science and Engineering.
 Here is my <a href="document.pdf" >CV</a>.
  </p>
  <p>